spapastamkou/open-science-meanings/text.md

 (See open call: *Open Science as an Object of Research: Methods, Ethics, and Epistemology*, SCIROS workshop, Marseille, OpenEdition Lab, 23-24 September 2025)

+### Functional definitions

 OS: "an umbrella term for a programme of reforming science by reforming scholarly communication, with a clearly normative thrust (i.e. to make science better)."
-(Reichmann & Wieser 2020).
-The authors notice that frequently OS is used interchangeably with the terms OA and open data.
+(Reichmann & Wieser 2020). <!--The authors notice that frequently OS is used interchangeably with the terms OA and open data.-->

-## What is OS?

 Open science is the movement to make scientific research, data and dissemination accessible to all levels of an inquiring society."
 It can be defined as a grouping of **principles** and **practices** ([FOSTER taxonomy definition](https://github.com/Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/tree/1.1/01Introduction#what-is-open-science)).